Posted: September 27, 2017 at 1:27 pm, Last Updated: January 4, 2018 at 12:11 pm

 New Year, New MIX!

-On Wednesday, September 27 from 4 to 6 p.m., the Fairfax Campus will celebrate the grand opening of The MIX@Fenwick.
+On Wednesday, September 27, the Fairfax Campus celebrated the grand opening of The MIX@Fenwick.
 The MIX stands for ‘Mason Innovation Exchange’ and they have recently opened a new location on the Fairfax Campus.
 The first location is located in Innovation Hall (Room 318) and the newest facility is in what was once the old Fenwick Library space.

 Prior to expanding to Fenwick, the MIX was a hidden gem on campus and not many students knew about the amazing resources and opportunities offered.
 Now, the new location and building renovations give the MIX much needed visibility.
 It’s certainly hard to miss the big, colorful window pictured above!